kennedyng/kennedyng/README.md

 </div>

+## About Me
+My intellectual curiosity drives me to be a lifelong learner.
+As a curious tech learner, I am currently exploring Web technology having the experience of the Software Service industry.
+In my everyday life, I try to love reading a book, write different things, helping people, and coding as well.
+I also think about different sorts of people.
+That basically inspires me as a different aspect.

 ## Projects
 Here are some of the notable projects I've worked on.
 You can find more details about each project in their respective repositories.

 [Real Time Group Chat](https://chat-app-lilac-xi.vercel.ap): The application revolutionizes online communication by providing seamless, secure, and personalized group chat.
 With intuitive UI, secure authentication, and ecient message delivery, users enjoy an exceptional experience.
 RESTful APIs and role-based access control ensure privacy and data security.
 Developed collaboratively, the project delivers a robust and user-friendly chat application, transforming online collaboration.

+## Programming Languages, Tools, Libraries, Frameworks